Lake Abert: History

 Lake Abert was home to a series of prehistoric cultures that left behind an array of archaeological sites along the east shore of the lake.
 Stone house rings that are numerous in the area are not found elsewhere on the Great Basin.

-The first written record of the lake was made by John Work, the leader of a Hudson’s Bay Company fur trapping expedition.
-Work recorded his party’s visit in his journal on 16 October 1832.
+The first written record of the lake was made by John Work, the leader of a Hudson's Bay Company fur trapping expedition.
+Work recorded his party's visit in his journal on 16 October 1832.
 In his journal, Work called it Salt Lake.
-Work’s journal also implies that other trappers may have been to the lake before his expedition.
+Work's journal also implies that other trappers may have been to the lake before his expedition.

 Lieutenant John C. Fremont named Lake Abert during his 1843 mapping expedition through central and southern Oregon.
-Fremont and his Army topographical team were mapping the Oregon Territory from The Dalles on Columbia River to Sutter's Fort in the Sacramento Valley of California.
+Fremont and his Army topographical team were mapping the Oregon Territory from The Dalles on the Columbia River to Sutter's Fort in the Sacramento Valley of California.
 Fremont named the lake in honor of Colonel John James Abert, who was chief of the Army's Corps of Topographical Engineers.
 On 20 December 1843, Fremont described the discovery and naming of Lake Abert as follows:

-In 1986, there was a large wildfire that burned 9854 acre along the west side of the lake.
+In 1986, a wildfire burned 9854 acre along the west side of the lake.
 After the fire, 800 acre along the shoreline were seeded with a Eurasian species, crested wheatgrass.
 The remaining acres were left to natural restoration.

 Human activity

 Today, the Bureau of Land Management is responsible for Lake Abert and its surrounding land.
 There is one grazing allotment that borders the southwest shoreline of the lake, covering 6886 acre of Bureau of Land Management land.
 The area is semi-arid with bluebunch wheatgrass, cheatgrass, and big sagebrush as the primary vegetation.
 A 1997 study showed that the grazing practices on the allotment conformed to Federal and state standards.

-Because of the lake’s extreme alkalinity, there are no recreational activities that occur on the lake, although kayakers occasionally paddle on the lake.
-Swimming or extended contact with the lake’s water would be harmful to humans.
+Because of the lake's extreme alkalinity, there are no recreational activities that occur on the lake, although kayakers occasionally paddle on the lake.
+Swimming or extended contact with the lake's water would be harmful to humans.
 There are no developed campgrounds at Lake Abert, but the Bureau of Land Management does allow dispersed camping in the area.
 The only common recreational activity at Lake Abert is bird watching.

 A small brine shrimp collection enterprise on Lake Abert was begun in 1979.
-The brine shrimp’s high tolerance for salinity and ability to withstand freezing temperatures during the winter make brine shrimp the lake’s only residents.
+The brine shrimp's high tolerance for salinity and ability to withstand freezing temperatures during the winter make brine shrimp the lake's only residents.
 While the brine shrimp harvest from the lake is relatively small, the impact of harvest has never been studied.